sagemath/sagecell/contrib/vm/README.md

     ```

 2. Adjust it if necessary.
 In particular, note that the default permalink database server is the public one.
 3. Run it.
-If all goes well, the base OS and the master SageCell container will be created.
+The first time it adjusts system configuration and asks you to finish your session and start a new one.
+Then the base OS and the master SageMathCell container will be created.
 Expect it to take at least an hour.

     ```bash
+    ./container_manager.py
+    exit
+    ./ssh_host.sh
-    ./container_manager.py | tee first_run.log
+    ./container_manager.py
     ```

 4. To create several compute nodes behind a load balancer, run